 Changes in joint integrity at the toes are detrimental to effective movement and lead to a myriad of problems.
-This dysfunction can present itself in the form of issues like foot or ankle pain, plantar fasciitis, bunions, and hammertoes.
+This dysfunction can present itself in the form of issues like foot, ankle, or leg pain; plantar fasciitis; bunions; or hammertoes.
+It can even effect your posture.
 Problems at the feet usually end up becoming problems with the rest of the body because our system is interdependent.
 Don’t be surprised if your foot problem goes on to become a knee problem or leaves you with tight hips that need stretching.

-The YogaToes Gems are toe separators that are made with hypoallergenic, medical-grade gel.
+The YogaToes GEMS are toe separators that are made with hypoallergenic, medical-grade gel.
 I decided to try them for 30 days to see what all the hype was about.
 With over 2,500 reviews on Amazon at 4.5 stars, I figured that people had to be on to something here.
-Upon their arrival, I dove right into using them.
+When they arrived, I dove right into using them.
 With a little water, they easily fit between my toes.
-It’s recommended that you start out using them for 15 minutes at a time.
+The product recommendation is to start out using them for 15 minutes at a time.
 I was a bit of a rebel and decided on using them for an hour a day to start.
-You can’t wear them inside of shoes (you need to be barefoot), so I made sure I found blocks of time and planned accordingly.
+You can’t wear them inside of shoes; you need to be barefoot.
+Accordingly, I made sure I found blocks of time and planned accordingly.

 When I take them off, I do feel as if I have a better grip on the ground and am more balanced upon immediate usage.
 This usually lasts the rest of the night after using them.
 Over time as my toes have begun to stretch, I have found that force production in movements like my deadlift and squat have improved.
 Besides this, my balance has improved overall and the benefits have extended long after I take off the YogaToes.
 I feel more in control on the basketball court and with other changes of direction/lateral movements.
 In the past, after a game of hoops, my ankles would be sore for a day or two after I played.